linien-org/linien/README.md

 ```
 (no newlines).

 This ensures that local changes of the server's code are automatically uploaded to RedPitaya when you launch the client.
-Please note that this only h
+Please note that this only works if `linien-server` is stopped and uninstalled from the RedPitaya which can be done via `ssh`.

 ### Setting up the development environment